About Us Contact Shop

 There’s a part of me that finds it kind of therapeutic; it feels wonderful to see things come together and look so inviting and clean.

 But then I also hate it because a lot of the time, I struggle to keep it that way.
-It gets so discouraging to start to see things pile up and get messy again that I get overwhelmed and try not to think about it.
+It gets so discouraging to start to see things pile up and get messy again, so I get overwhelmed and try not to think about it.
 Which only leads to it getting much worse.

 Anyone else like this too? 😬